-- Replace passenger compartment air filter.
-(If Equipped) - Rotate tires.
+- Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

 - Change automatic transaxle fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.